-An avid motorcyclist, Jason McAlister took a pleasure trip last month riding his Kawasaki Vulcan Nomad along California’s picturesque Pacific Coast Highway from Los Angeles to San Francisco and back.
+An avid motorcyclist, Jason McAlister took a pleasure trip in October, riding his Kawasaki Vulcan Nomad along California’s picturesque Pacific Coast Highway from Los Angeles to San Francisco and back.
 The director of animal welfare with Triumph Foods spends precious little time away from his work at the St. Joseph, Missouri-based plant and when he does, he’s usually attending an industry event or learning more about improving animal handling and sharing what he learns with the industry.
-He admits during his vacation last month he even took time out to visit a packing plant.
+He admits during his vacation he even took time out to visit a packing plant.

 Proof of McAlister’s commitment to his profession was perhaps no more evident than when he took a very different ride down a very different road several years ago.
 In the name of researching one aspect of livestock handling, McAlister arranged to ride in a pot-belly trailer full of pigs headed to the Triumph plant during a commute of well over four hours in the dead of winter.
 During his ride with the hogs, he recorded video footage, observed the animals’ behavior and logged temperature and air-flow readings throughout the trailer.
 The adventure was unprecedented and McAlister anxiously shared his findings with attendees of the 2015 Animal Care and Handling Conference.

 Room for improvement

 McAlister’s career path is an eventful one that has afforded him the opportunity to work with some of the most respected companies in the processing industry and learn from legendary pioneers in the arena of animal welfare.